Tulsk: Sport

 Tulsk GAA club was founded in 1970 when St. Brendans, Killina merged with St. Marys, Kilmurray to form one club for the whole parish.
 A new clubhouse and grounds were opened in 1985 and the playing area extended in 1997.
 The club has one pitch, a stand and a small training pitch.
 A second training pitch is located in Lisalway just outside Castleplunket.
 There is also a handball alley on the grounds.

 A camogie team was founded in 2009 and won the Roscommon B final several times since its establishment.

 Facilities

 Facilities in the village and surrounding areas include the Tulsk Macra na Feirme hall.
 This club was established originally in 1948 but in its present incarnation was re-established in 1987 after a lapse of ten years.
 The hall is also used for the Foroige Club, indoor camogie training, and Tidy Towns meetings.
 The hall has a stage, bathrooms and a kitchenette.
 Up until 2009 it was used as the play school.
-The hall is located on the N5 approximately 200 meters east of the crossroads.

-Cruachan Aí is an interpretative and community centre for the Rathcroghan Celtic Royal Complex, Roscommon.
+Cruachan Aí is an interpretative and community centre for the Rathcroghan Celtic Royal Complex in Roscommon.
 It is located in the centre of the village.